 Preparing to become a Conservation Warden

 Get to know the Wisconsin DNR and learn about the conservation warden career before you apply.
 Subscribe to our recruitment newsletter and hiring mailing list to receive email updates with the most current information throughout the year.
-Our basic qualifications have been updated for 2021, so please take time to review the information below.
+Our basic qualifications were updated in 2021, so please take time to review the information below.

 - Minimum age of 21 years old upon hire

 - Already possess a minimum of 60 college credits (or approved credit waiver from WI DOJ LESB) or be able to earn 60 college credits (in any topic) within five years of being hired.
-Candidates who do not yet have at least 60 college credits when hired will be required to attend schooling on their own time to meet this requirement.
+Candidates who do not yet have at least 60 college credits when hired will be required to attend schooling on their own time and at their own expense to meet this requirement

 - No felony or domestic violence convictions